brown-ccv/docker-stacks/README.md

 # Docker Stacks
-Home of docker/singularity containers managed by Data Science Practice
+Home of docker/singularity containers managed by the Data Science Practice